Walter A. Maier: Writing career

 Culminating Maier's literary career was the long-researched The Book of Nahum.
 Published posthumously in 1959 from a manuscript whose text was completed before Maier's death, The Book of Nahum was a return to Maier's first love, Semitics.
-For many years, Maier had worked on this project in his leisure time, often stating his intention to fill his later years with such academic pursuits, once he retired from the limelight.
+For many years, Maier had worked on this project in his leisure time, often stating his intention to fill his later years with such academic pursuits once he retired from the limelight.
 This last work was an examination of the Biblical book of Nahum from the scholar's perspective.
 Maier's main interest lay in the fact that Nahum predicted the fall of the Assyrian empire at around 650 BC, some forty years before the event actually occurred.
 Many modern higher-critical studies have assumed that Nahum must have been written after the fall of Nineveh in 612 BC, based upon the preconceived bias that prophecy is impossible or unscientific.
 Maier's work demonstrated that such predictions were in fact given many years in advance of the fulfillment.
-His work highlights twenty-two separate details in Nahum's prophecies which were literally fulfilled in the fall of Nineveh.
-Prof. George V. Schick finished the bibliography and edited the manuscript for publication.
+His work highlights 22 separate details in Nahum's prophecies that were literally fulfilled in the fall of Nineveh.
+George V. Schick finished the bibliography and edited the manuscript for publication.

-Death
+Death and legacy

-He died on January 11, 1950.

-Legacy

 Maier “returned to his Creator for entry into life everlasting” at 12:25 a.m. on January 11, 1950.
 He left behind a bereaved widow and two sons.
-But he also left a legacy to those of us that remain.
-At the time of his death, The Lutheran Hour that he founded had become the largest regular broadcast – secular or religious – in the history of radio.
+At the time of his death, The Lutheran Hour had become the largest regular broadcast – secular or religious – in the history of radio.
 His books and transcriptions of those sermons are available online today.

 Maier was one of the pioneers of international broadcasting.
-Men such as Dr. Billy Graham credit Maier's work as inspirational for their own ministries.
+Men such as Billy Graham credit Maier's work as inspirational for their own ministries.
 Maier fought for religious freedom and for the fairness of Jeffersonian policies toward church-state relations.